Skip to main content

 What does swapping do?

 The tokens you receive in the swap can be on the same blockchain, or a different blockchain.
-This means you can use the Swap tab to bridge your tokens, which is when you convert your tokens on one chain to the same tokens on another chain.
+This means you can bridge your tokens, which is when you convert your tokens on one chain to the same tokens on another chain.
 For example, you can swap your USDC on Ethereum for USDC on Polygon.

-The Swap functionality is powered by Relay, with the exception of NFT strategy token swaps.
+With the exception of NFT strategy token swaps, the Swap functionality is powered by Relay and Jupiter.
+They are swap route providers and aggregators.
 If the token pair you select to swap is supported, you’ll get real-time, competitive quotes.

 What is slippage?